What exactly is a proofreader?

 A proofreader is the person within the book publishing world who works in conjunction with the copy-editor to ensure that a publication fulfils its purpose and is readable.

-However accomplished the author, he or she is too close to their own work to read it as if coming new to it.
+However accomplished the author, they are too close to their own work to read it.
 When the publisher receives the typescript (raw manuscript) from the author, it is given to a copy- editor who has to put themselves in the position of both the reader and the author and ensure that the author’s intended meaning is clear.

 The role of the copy-editor is to ensure that the typescript is: